Academic Catalog

 NURS 7815 Primary Care Clinical III: Chronic and Complex Conditions in Pediatrics and Families — 3 credits

-This clinical course focuses on expanding advanced practice skills and evidence based interventions in pediatric health as applied to patient outcomes evaluation.
-Students will obtain 180 hours in a variety of clinical settings (primary care, specialty care) with a focus on evaluation and management of children with chronic and complex health conditions, and their families.
+This clinical course focuses on expanding advanced practice skills and evidence based interventions in pediatric health to pediatric patients and their families experiencing complex, multimorbidity health conditions.
+Students will focus on the coordination and management of children with chronic and complex health conditions and their families.

-NURS 7820 Primary Care III: Chronic and Complex Health Challenges in Adults and Older Adults — 3 credits
+NURS 7820 Primary Care III: Chronic and Complex Health Challenges in Adult and Geriatric Populations — 3 credits

 Prerequisite with concurrency: NURS 7425.

-NURS 7825 Primary Care Clinical III: Chronic and Complex Health Challenges in Adults and Older Adults — 3 credits
+NURS 7825 Primary Care Clinical III: Adult and Geriatric Populations — 3 credits

 NURS 7900 Evidence-Based Practice and Quality and Safety Outcomes in Health Care — 4 credits